UnsubCentral

 Malware and Adware

 Malware and adware are types of software that are often used by affiliates to engage in fraud or non-compliance.
 Malware is software that is designed to damage or disrupt a computer system, while adware is software that displays unwanted advertisements.
-Both types of software can be used to engage in affiliate fraud, such as by redirecting users to unwanted websites or displaying deceptive or misleading ads.
+Both types of software can be used to engage in affiliate fraud, or non-compliant practices such as by redirecting users to unwanted websites or displaying deceptive or misleading ads.

 Pop-Ups, Pop-Unders, and Hidden Windows